Bessie Pitjara b. 1970

 REGION: UTOPIA, N.T.

-Bessie typically paints the same story as Polly, Bush Plum Dreaming, in a similar style as the Utopia masters - using a dotting technique and heavily layered paint to depict the bush plum in various stages of ripeness.
+Bessie primarily paints the same story as her mother, depicting aspects of the Bush Plum Dreaming, in a similar style as the Utopia masters - using a dotting technique and heavily layered paint to depict the bush plum in various stages of ripeness.
 This style of work has often been compared to that of the 19th century Impressionists; reminiscent of the colour fields used and their immediate emotive quality.
+Bessie also carves the local bean tree timber in sculptures such as spirit men, birds and people.
+Like her paintings, she decorates them with bright and lively colours.

 Shop Artworks